laravel/docs/configuration.md

 	Config::set('app.timezone', 'America/Chicago');

-You may also use the `config` helper function:
+You may also use the `config` helper function from anywhere in your application:

 	$value = config('app.timezone');